Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-5-scaling-out/index.md

 In **Part VI: Persistent Storage with Rook Ceph** I'll install [Rook](https://rook.io/), which will act as a replication layer on top of our non-talos hard drives and provide replicated [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) which won't disappear if a node dies.

 # Epilogue
+The fact that this is the shortest post of the whole series so far tells me Talos was probably the right choice.

 [^1]: I'm using RFC6902 JSON Patches this sime, since I hit some merge error when trying to use the same style patch as when creating the `n1` config originally.